KingofShark/Chinese-Chess/README.md

 - Players take turns to move their pieces according to the rules of Chinese Chess.
 - The objective is to checkmate the opponent's general (king).

-### Conclusion
+### License
-This project is perfect for two-player competitive matches, combining traditional gameplay with modern technology to create a fun and challenging experience.
-Test your strategy and skills in **Chinese Chess** today!
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software under the terms of the license.